SouPhyzics/SouPhyzics/README.md

 - 👋 Hi, I’m Soubhadra Maiti.
-- 👀 My research focuses on Quantum Information, Computing, Communication and Quantum Internet.
+- 👀 My research focuses on Quantum Information, Computing, and Quantum Internet.
 - 🌱 I’m currently working on Quantum Networks and Variational Quantum Algorithms.
 - 💞️ I’m looking to collaborate on QI theory research, qiskit and quantum games projects.
 - 📫 Feel free write to me at soubhadra.maiti@students.iiserpune.ac.in